Robert Wright Jr.

 Robert G. Wright Jr. is an FBI agent who has criticized the FBI's counterterrorist activities in the 1990s, when he worked in the Chicago division on terrorists with links to the Middle East, especially on the issue of money laundering.
 Specifically, he worked on project Vulgar Betrayal, which allegedly implicated Yasin al-Qadi.
 He wrote a detailed book which the FBI prevented him from publishing with threats of criminal prosecution.
 He complained that "FBI management intentionally and repeatedly thwarted and obstructed my attempts to launch a more comprehensive investigation to identify and neutralize terrorists."

-Three months before 9/11 he wrote the following:
+Three months before the September 11 attacks, he wrote the following: